Lastyyy/Minesweeper/README.md

 ## Xyzzy

-'Xyzzy' is a cheat code, which - after being written by player - turns all fields with mines to the grey ones.
+'xyzzy' is a cheat code, which - after being written by player - turns all fields with mines to the grey ones.

 ![](img/read5.png)